Excel tips for fleet management: Top formulas and functions

 The IF function is one of the most fundamental and widely used building blocks for Excel.
-It is a logical formula that looks at a value in a sheet and will provide one of two results, depending on whether the condition is met or not.
-For example, the function could produce a “YES” or “NO” result or a “TRUE” or “FALSE.”
+It is a logical formula that looks at a value in a sheet and provides one of two results, depending on whether or not the condition is met.
+For example, the function could produce a “YES” or “NO” result, or a “TRUE” or “FALSE.”

 Formula for an IF statement:

 =If(A1>1,”Yes”,) — Using the quotation marks with nothing between them (“”) will make the cell have an EMPTY value, while you could also use quotation marks with a blank space between them (“ “) to leave the cell empty.